 This intermediate level production course will build on the fundamental theories and practices learned in

 MSP 2701.
+Students will be challenged to grow and expand their skills in a specific storytelling mode.
 Sections will be dedicated to specific genres, and the genres covered will vary from semester to semester.
-Students are advised to consult the section subtitles prior to registering.
-NOTES: Prior to registration, students should consult the course schedule for the term in question to learn which genres are offered that term.
+Sample genres may include but are not limited to longform sports media, narrative entertainment and short documentary production.
+NOTES: Prior to registration, students should consult the course schedule for the semester in question to learn which genres are offered that term.
 Students may only repeat this course for credit if the genre is different from their previous enrollment and if they submit an MSP Petition Form to ensure that the credits are counted and applied correctly toward the proper major/degree requirements.
 The Petition Form and further details are available in the "Forms and Links" section of the Klein tab on the TUPortal.

 Repeatability: This course may be repeated for additional credit.